steve1281/cppluasdl_udemy/README.md

 ## Work on the make file

 ```
-we needed to use the ubuntu -llua5.3
+I (primariliy) work in ubuntu neeed to use the ubuntu -llua5.3
 other than that,

 make # works